Oakland Raiders Buying Guide

 I’m completely out on Lynch as his current ADP.

-The aforementioned Richard and Washington have ADPs of RB59 and RB61, respectively.
+The aforementioned Washington has an ADP of RB57, while Richard doesn’t register an ADP on Fantasy Football Calculator.
 Washington played five more snaps than Richard last year, he’s a better athlete, and he has a batter college pedigree.
 (Washington was a fifth-round pick out of Texas Tech; Richard was an undrafted free agent out of Southern Mississippi.)
 I believe that if Lynch were to get hurt or be marginalized due to ineffectiveness, Washington would play a bigger role than Richard in picking up the pieces.
 And since I’m bearish on Lynch’s chances for a successful season, I’m looking to buy multiple shares of Washington and maybe a share or two of Richard.
-It’s also worth keeping tables on Elijah Hood, a rookie seventh-rounder from North Carolina who could work his way into the mix.

 Fun.
 Draft against the top fantasy experts.